expressjs/expressjs.com/_posts/2025-01-09-v5-1-latest-release.md

 ### Migration Support

+We know that migrating between versions can be challenging, especially when it involves significant changes in a widely used framework like Express.
+That's why we have worked on a solution to simplify part of the process and reduce the impact on developers.

-Due to the awesome work of [Sebastian](https://github.com/bjohansebas) and [Filip](https://github.com/kjugi) we have a new [codemod package](https://github.com/expressjs/codemod) to help folks migrate from v4 to v5.
-You can find docs in the readme and on the migration guide.
+Thanks to the incredible efforts of [Sebastian](https://github.com/bjohansebas) and [Filip](https://github.com/kjugi), we have developed a new [codemod package](https://www.npmjs.com/package/@expressjs/codemod) specifically designed to facilitate the transition from Express v4 to v5, as well as future major versions.
+This package automates many of the necessary code changes, minimizing manual effort and making the upgrade as smooth and efficient as possible.

+However, we understand that not all changes can be automated.
+Some breaking changes, such as the [new Path Route Matching syntax](https://expressjs.com/en/guide/migrating-5.html#path-syntax), require manual modifications by developers.

+For more details on the migration process and how to use the codemod package, check the [repository’s README](https://github.com/expressjs/codemod#readme) and the [migration guide](https://expressjs.com/en/guide/migrating-5.html).

 ### Ecosystem compatibility